GJZwiers/deno-config-init/README.md

 > Please note this module's API is not stable yet and there may be breaking
 > changes on `0.x` version increments.

-## Requirements

-- `deno` installed and available on a terminal.

 ## Installation

-Use `deno install` to install the executable.
-It is recommended to specify a version number in the URL: if no version is passed the latest will be installed.

-To upgrade an existing installation include `-f`.
+First install `deno` and make sure it is available on a terminal. `git` is also recommended though not required.

+Next, run the `deno install` command below to install the executable:

 <details open>
 <summary>deno.land</summary>